 For the preservation, protection and maintenance of Lake St. Catherine

 Lake St. Catherine offers both warm water and cold water fishing.
 You'll find big and small mouth bass as well as the usual pan fish (including some large crappies) and yellow perch that hit like rockets.
 If you enjoy fighting 13 pound pike you'll do it here.
 There are no walleyes or chain pickerel but you'll find just about all else.
 In fact, our lake hosts several major fishing tournaments here every year.
+For a listing of fishing tournaments on Lake St. Catherine, click here to view the Vermont Fish & Wildlife Fishing Tournaments page.
+Then, select Lake St. Catherine as the Waterbody.

 Since the Big Lake is almost 70 feet deep, you'll find lake trout, rainbows, brown trout and an occasional brookie.
 The State claims there are landlocked salmon here also, but as far as we know, no one has seen one.